quanterall/HaskellMaterials/basics/02-composite-datatypes.md

 data List a
   = EmptyList -- This is commonly called `Nil`
   | Prepend a (List a) -- This is commonly called `Cons`
+  -- ^ `a` here is commonly called the "head" of the list, and the list it is connected to is -- commonly called the "tail".
 ```

 Lists are useful any time you need to have zero or more of something.
 It's important to note that